Staff Non-Contributory Retirement Plan, "Plan C"

 What if an individual hired after June 30 worked previously at the university and was enrolled in Plan B then?
 Does he or she go back into Plan B or into Plan C?

 Those who worked at the university previously and have returned after more than an extremely brief absence will be enrolled in the new Plan C.

 Those employees now in Plan B who are laid off or whose positions are eliminated under a reorganization may remain in Plan B if they return to a university position within 12 months.

 What is the difference between executive and senior staff in Plan A and the staff in Plan B or Plan C?

-Executive and senior staff are those in positions with grades 18 and higher.
-Staff in Plan B or C are in grades below 18.
+Executive and senior staff are those in positions with salary grades 18 and higher.
+Staff in Plan B or C are in salary grades below 18.

 Supplemental Retirement Plan C provides the opportunity for you to participate in the voluntary supplemental 403(b)(7) retirement plan, which allows you to contribute either to a tax-deferred retirement plan with the university matching a portion of your contribution and/or to an after-tax Roth retirement plan with no university match.
 On tax-deferred contributions, the university will match 50 percent of your contribution, up to the first four percent of your salary.